Skip to main content

 Optional

-Disables workflow history, usefull for nested workflow with nqName set to an empty function with a help file.
+Disables workflow history, useful for nested workflows with nqName set to an empty function with a help file.

 customExports